omrprt/wdi-first-project/readme.md

   *the code could be possibly refactored further.

 ## Acknowledgments

-* Would like to thank my instructors at GA, and classmates
+* Would like to thank my instructors at GA, and classmates.
-* It was inspired by Guess Who and Star Trek
+* It was inspired by Guess Who and Star Trek.
-* Thanks to my family for their patience
+* Thanks to Robert, Brian and Josh for their feedback.
+* Character images were taken from the Star Trek Timeline wiki.